-Our "Savings" products offer attractive returns to customers including 1-year and 3-year single premium endowment plans sold on tranche basis and limited pay endowment plans with regular cash backs as an income stream for retirement planning.
+Our "Savings" products offer limited premium terms with attractive returns.
+We offer retirement products with flexible premium term and regular cash backs as an income stream for retirement planning.
 Our protection products comprise of whole life plans with immediate guaranteed coverage and optional additional critical illness benefits; and term insurance plans with benefits covering death, total and permanent disability and optional additional critical illness.
 We offer competitive Group Term insurance death and critical illness covers to employers who are looking to expand the benefits they offer to their employees.